pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySiemStack.md

 ---
-title: Deploy an Elasticsearch SIEM Stack
+title: Deploying an Elasticsearch SIEM Stack
 ---
-# Deploy an Elasticsearch SIEM Stack
+# Deploying an Elasticsearch SIEM Stack

 This example deploys a PingFederate, PingAccess, and PingDirectory stack with Elasticsearch infrastructure built in for visualizing traffic and other security or log data.
 The architecture looks like this: